camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 The [operational procedure](./../../operational-guides/multi-region/dual-region-ops.md) looks in detail at short-term recovery from a region loss and how to long-term fully re-establish the lost region.
 The procedure works the same way for active or passive region loss since we don't consider traffic routing (DNS) in the scenario.

-### Active region loss
+### Active Region Loss

-The loss of the active region means:
+The loss of the active region results in:

-- The loss of previously mentioned data in Operate and Tasklist.
+- **Loss of Data**: Data previously available in Operate and Tasklist is no longer accessible.
-- Traffic is routed to the active region, which now can't be served anymore.
+- **Service Disruption**: Traffic routed to the active region can no longer be served.
-- The workflow engine will stop processing due to the loss of the quorum.
+- **Workflow Engine Failure**: The workflow engine stops processing due to quorum loss.

-The following high-level steps need to be taken in case of the active region loss:
+#### Steps to Take in Case of Active Region Loss

-1. Follow the [operational procedure](./../../operational-guides/multi-region/dual-region-ops.md#failover) to temporarily recover from the region loss and unblock the workflow engine.
+1. **Temporary Recovery:** follow the [operational procedure for temporary recovery](./../../operational-guides/multi-region/dual-region-ops.md#failover) to restore functionality and unblock the workflow engine.

-2. Reroute traffic to the passive region that will now become the new active region.
+2. **Traffic Rerouting:** reroute traffic to the passive region, which will now become the new active region.

-3. Due to the loss of data in Operate and Tasklist, you'll have to:
+3. **Data and Task Management:** due to the loss of data in Operate and Tasklist:

-   1. Reassign uncompleted tasks in Tasklist.
+   1. Reassign any uncompleted tasks in Tasklist.
    2. Recreate batch operations in Operate.

-4. Follow the [operational procedure](./../../operational-guides/multi-region/dual-region-ops.md#failback) to recreate a new permanent region that will become your new passive region.
+4. **Permanent Region Setup:** follow the [operational procedure to create a new permanent region](./../../operational-guides/multi-region/dual-region-ops.md#failback) that will become your new passive region.

-### Passive region loss
+### Passive Region Loss

-The loss of the passive region means the workflow engine will stop processing due to the loss of the quorum.
+The loss of the passive region means:

+- **Workflow Engine Impact**: The workflow engine will stop processing due to the loss of quorum.

-The following high-level steps need to be taken in case of passive region loss:
+#### Steps to Take in Case of Passive Region Loss

-- Follow the [operational procedure](./../../operational-guides/multi-region/dual-region-ops.md#failover) to temporarily recover from the region loss and unblock the workflow engine.
+1. **Temporary Recovery:** follow the [operational procedure to temporarily recover](./../../operational-guides/multi-region/dual-region-ops.md#failover) from the loss and unblock the workflow engine.

-- Follow the [operational procedure](./../../operational-guides/multi-region/dual-region-ops.md#failback) to recreate a new permanent region that will become your new passive region.
+2. **Permanent Region Setup:** follow the [operational procedure to create a new permanent region](./../../operational-guides/multi-region/dual-region-ops.md#failback) that will become your new passive region.

-Unlike the active region loss, no data will be lost, nor will any traffic require rerouting.
+**Note:** Unlike an active region loss, no data will be lost and no traffic rerouting is necessary.

 ### Disaster Recovery